hardin47/website/Math158/Notes/04-MLR.md

 In the previous example, $p=3$, in order to estimate $\beta_0$,
 $\beta_1$ and $\beta_2$.
 There were two independent variables, high temperature and weekday status.

-**Qualitative Predictor Variables**:  When including a categorical variable in the model, it must be written as one (or more) binary varables.
+**Qualitative Predictor Variables**:  When including a categorical variable in the model, it must be written as one (or more) binary variables.
 For example,

 \begin{eqnarray*}X_2=\begin{aligned} &0& \quad &\mbox{if  weekend}&\\
 &1&\quad &\mbox{if  weekday}&\end{aligned}\end{eqnarray*}